tsusanto/gt/_posts/2025-02-22-mochi-waffle.md

 Brush the waffle maker with some melted butter.
 Pour batter and cook for 3 minutes or until golden brown.

-We like to eat it with ice cream, whipped cream and fresh fruit.
+We like to eat it with ice cream, whipped cream and fresh fruits.